 On this page:

-Like any responsible business, we must constantly identify, assess, treat and monitor risks inherent to our assets, activities and operations.
+To drive consistent outcomes that are expected by our stakeholders, we must constantly identify, assess, treat and monitor risks inherent to our assets, activities and operations.
+Some of these risks are common to operations in the oil and gas industry as a whole, while some are unique to Suncor.
 Suncor’s Risk Management Policy drives a culture of being:

-Our rigorous enterprise risk management process engages all levels of the corporation — from the Board of Directors and Audit Committee, which are responsible for oversight of our principal risks and ensuring there are systems in place to manage their impact, to individual business units and functions, which regularly identify, review and report on critical risks in their areas of business.
+Our rigorous enterprise risk management program engages all levels of the corporation – from the Board of Directors and Audit Committee, which are responsible for oversight of our principal risks and ensuring there are systems in place to manage their impact, to individual business units and functions, which regularly identify, mitigate and report on critical risks in their areas of business.

 Risk matrix tool